Roasted Jalapeno Tomato Salsa Baked Goat Cheese

 • 3 oz cream cheese, softened

-• 1 cup Roasted Jalapeño-Tomato Salsa below or other favorite salsa
+• 2 cups Roasted Jalapeño-Tomato Salsa below or other favorite salsa

 • Chopped fresh cilantro, for garnish